tianyi-smile/itemize/README.md

 ## Resuming Enum Numbering

 - To enable this feature, set the `auto-resuming` parameter to `auto` in `*-enum-list` (or `*-enum`).
-- Use the `resume()` method to continue numbering from the previous level.
+- Use the `resume()` method to continue numbering from the previous ones.

   ```typst
   #show: el.default-enum-list.with(auto-resuming: auto)